CremaLuca/Lfn-stonks/final_report.md

 ## Data

-Exchanged Traded Funds (ETFs) components datasets.
+Exchanged Traded Funds (ETFs or "funds") components datasets.

 An ETF is an asset traded on the stock market just like any other stock that usually tracks a stock index.
 The ETF's "underlying" components are the same as the tracked index's component and are bought in the same percentage as defined in the index.